-John A. Varconda Jr. was born in 1910 to John and Susanna Varconda who lived in Phoenixville.
+John A. Varconda Jr. was born on February 14,1910 to John and Susanna Varconda of Phoenixville, Pennsylvania.
 Both his parents emigrated from Czechoslovakia.
 John was the oldest of six children.

 John received a grammar school education and left school to help support his family.
 He worked as a truck driver.
 He was a member of the Sacred Heart Church.